-6.15 Providing that the above mitigation safeguards are included within the Tendring District Draft Local Plan Part 2 and successfully implemented, the Local Plan Part 2 will not result in adverse effects on the integrity on Hamford Water SAC as a result of loss of habitat.
+6.31 Providing that the above mitigation safeguards are included within the Tendring District Draft Publication Local Plan Section 2 and successfully implemented, the Local Plan Section 2 will not result in adverse effects on the integrity on Hamford Water SAC as a result of loss of habitat.

-Physical loss/damage to other European sites (SPA/Ramsar sites)
+Other European sites (SPA and Ramsar sites)

-- 6.16 Tendring District Draft Local Plan Part 2 allocates a number of sites for employment and housing development, in areas where qualifying SPA and Ramsar bird species may make use of offsite habitat for foraging, roosting and loafing.
-Therefore, Policies LP 1 Housing supply; PP 7 Employment allocations; PP 8 Tourism; PP 10 Camping and touring caravan sites; PP 11 Holiday parks; and LP 9 Traveller sites were identified during the Screening stage as potentially resulting in likely significant effects on the following SPA and Ramsar sites as a result of loss of offsite habitat of importance to designated bird species:
+- 6.32 Tendring District Draft Publication Local Plan Section 2 allocates a number of sites for employment and housing development, in areas where qualifying SPA and Ramsar bird species may make use of offsite habitat for foraging, roosting and loafing.
+Therefore, Policies LP 1 Housing supply; PP 7 Employment allocations; PP 8 Tourism; PP 10 Camping and touring caravan sites; PP 11 Holiday parks; LP 9 Traveller sites; and policies detailing specific housing and employment allocations, were identified during the Screening stage as potentially resulting in likely significant effects on the following SPA and Ramsar sites as a result of physical loss and damage as a result of loss of offsite functionally linked habitat of potential importance to designated bird species:

-- Abberton Reservoir SPA/Ramsar.
+- Abberton Reservoir SPA/Ramsar

-- Blackwater Estuary SPA/Ramsar.
+- Blackwater Estuary SPA/Ramsar

-- Hamford Water SPA/Ramsar.
+- Hamford Water SPA/Ramsar

-- Stour and Orwell Estuaries SPA/Ramsar.
+- Stour and Orwell Estuaries SPA/Ramsar

-- Colne Estuaries SPA and Ramsar.
+- Colne Estuaries SPA and Ramsar

-- 6.17 The above sites share many of the bird species for which they are designated, and the site allocations specified within the Draft Local Plan Part 2 typically fall within the ranges of the qualifying bird species associated with several European sites.
+- 6.33 The above sites share many of the bird species for which they are designated, and the site allocations specified within the Draft Publication Local Plan Section 2 typically fall within the ranges of the qualifying bird species associated with several European sites.
 Therefore, to avoid repetition, the assessment of adverse effects on the integrity of these sites as a result of loss of offsite foraging habitat has been considered on an allocation basis in this section.
-Nevertheless, where there are differences in the assessment findings between European sites, this is made clear below. - 6.18 A desk-based study was undertaken to identify potential impacts from proposed allocations on offsite habitat used by the qualifying bird species.
+Nevertheless, where there are differences in the assessment findings between European sites, this is made clear below.

+- 6.34 A desk-based study was undertaken to identify potential impacts from proposed allocations on offsite habitat used by the qualifying bird species.
 The desk based study has relied on a sequential approach, whereby if a site's suitability for qualifying bird species is considered negligible or low for a specific reason (e.g. distance or habitat type) no further investigations for that allocation were carried out.
 If, following the initial review of distance and habitat, a site's potential suitability for qualifying bird species could not be ruled out, a more detailed assessment including mapping of existing relevant bird records may be required.
-The initial desk study included the following components to inform the assessment: - Identification of the bird species which are susceptible to the loss of the habitat types affected, and ruling out those species unlikely to utilise the habitat types located within the site allocations (e.g. species restricted to marine habitats). - A review of aerial imagery and Magic Map Application to identify main habitat types and land use within each site allocation and establish their potential value for qualifying birds. - Recognition of factors likely to affect suitability of allocations for bird species, including openness, size, shape, proximity of negative factors such as tall boundary features and urban environs, and potential existing sources of disturbance. - Consideration of the site's location within the landscape.
+The initial desk study included the following components to inform the assessment:

+- Identification of the bird species which are susceptible to the loss of the habitat types affected, and ruling out those species unlikely to utilise the habitat types located within the site allocations (e.g. species restricted to marine habitats). - A review of aerial imagery and Magic Map Application to identify main habitat types and land use within each site allocation and establish their potential value for qualifying birds. - Recognition of factors likely to affect suitability of allocations for bird species, including openness, size, shape, proximity of negative factors such as tall boundary features and urban environs, and potential existing sources of disturbance. - Consideration of the site's location within the landscape.
 For example, is there direct functional connectivity along flight lines between the allocation and the European sites?
 Is there landscape scale features which would reduce the suitability of the allocation, e.g. urban areas located along flight lines? - A review of the site's location within flood risk zones, because many of the SPA bird species favour sites which do or do not flood.